Skip to main content

 2. Payment succeeds

-Once the payment provider confirms the payment, the transaction moves to SUCCESS and then PAID.
-The order status moves to PROCESSING.
-Two webhook events are fired in sequence:
+Once the payment provider confirms the payment, the payment moves to COMPLETED and the order moves to PROCESSING (fulfillment in progress) or COMPLETED (already fulfilled).
+A PAYMENT_COMPLETED webhook event is fired.

-payment.success is the primary event to listen for when fulfilling orders.
-It fires when the payment is confirmed and includes the full order data.
+PAYMENT_COMPLETED is the primary event to listen for when fulfilling orders.
+It fires when the payment is confirmed and includes the full order data including customFields and metadata.

 3. Payment fails

-If the payment is declined, expires, or the customer abandons checkout, the transaction moves to NOT_PAID.
-A payment.not_paid webhook event is fired with order and transaction data.
+If the payment is declined, expires, or the customer abandons checkout, the order moves to CANCELLED.
+A PAYMENT_FAILED webhook event is fired.
+If a coupon was applied, its usage count is automatically restored.

 4. Refund

-When a merchant issues a refund, the transaction status changes to REFUNDED and the order status changes to REFUNDED.
-A payment.refunded webhook event is fired with transaction data.
+When a merchant issues a refund, the order status changes to REFUNDED and the payment status changes to REFUNDED.
+A PAYMENT_REFUNDED webhook event is fired.

 5. Dispute